Jay S. Hennick: The Jay and Barbara Hennick Family Foundation

 Hennick, along with his wife Barbara, co-founded The Jay and Barbara Hennick Family Foundation, which donates to causes focused on education, health care and the arts primarily in Canada.
 The following are some of the causes the foundation has supported: the Hennick Centre of Business and Law at York University, providing post-graduate studies for students; the Hennick JD/MBA Program at York University, renamed for the Hennick family after a $6 million gift to the program, providing scholarships to students; the Jay S. Hennick Business and Community Leadership Program at the University of Ottawa, which provides financial support to JD law students who have been admitted into the MBA program at the Telfer School of Management as part of the combined JD-MBA program at the University of Ottawa; the Hennick Family Wellness Centre, which opened at Mount Sinai Hospital in 2016 and houses the largest collection of the art works of iconic Canadian artist Sorel Etrog; Yad Vashem in Israel named one of its entrance arches at the Yad Vashem Entrance Plaza after Barbara and Jay Hennick and Family.

 Sinai Health announced that the Hennick family donated $36 million in October 2021, the single largest donation in its history and resulting in renaming its facility the Hennick Bridgepoint Hospital.
 In July 2022, The Jay and Barbara Hennick Family Foundation made a historic donation of $50 million to the Royal Ontario Museum in support of a multi-year revitalization plan.
 It represented the largest cash gift in the museum’s history.

+On April 10, 2026, the Jay and Barbara Hennick Family Foundation made another $50 million donation, this time to Humber River Health, and again, the single largest in the organization's history.
+In recognition of this generous donation, Humber River Health will rename its main site, the Wilson site, Hennick Humber Hospital.